pinobatch/hello-world/cheat-sheet.md

     git commit -a -s

-Or add more changes to the last commit before you push them.
+Add changes in the cart to the last commit or correct its commit message before you push it.

-    git commit -a --amend
+    git commit --amend

 Switch back to master and **merge** changes from the branch.